anirudhkannan9/MemePortfolioApp/README.md

 - As a user, I want to be able to save my Portfolio to file
 - As a user, I want to be able to load my Portfolio from a file

+Phase 4: Task 2
+I chose to implement the BoringStock and MemeStock subclasses, as subtypes of the Stock interface.
+Each of BoringStock MemeStock override the changeValueOverTime method, providing distinct implementations of the method.